A well-lit living room with tasteful grey furniture and green plants.

 1. FHA Simple Refinance

 An FHA Simple Refinance is a viable option for homeowners who originally purchased their home with an FHA loan.
-As the name implies, this straightforward refinance option offers homeowners the opportunity to lower their interest rate or their monthly mortgage payment.
+As the name implies, this straightforward refinance option offers homeowners the opportunity to lower their interest rate or their monthly mortgage payment with minimal fuss.

-The FHA Simple Refinance can also allow homeowners to switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan, if preferred.
+The FHA Simple Refinance can also allow homeowners to switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan.

 Refinance Requirements

-Qualifying for an FHA Simple Refinance means meeting certain requirements, including credit score requirements and certain income limits.
+Qualifying for an FHA Simple Refinance means meeting some prerequisites, including credit score requirements and a certain income limit.
 Typically, a credit score of 580 is necessary to qualify for an FHA Simple Refinance.

 Payment history is also considered.
 For you to be eligible, all your loan payments from the last 6 months must be up to date.
 A home appraisal will be completed to determine whether your home’s value has changed.